Why a tax credit for Parkinson's disease makes sen

 Potential cost savings for hip fractures and reduction in hospitalizations associated with Parkinson’s disease.

-A tax credit could be used to proactively identify early signs of aspiration and urinary tract infections to ‘head off’ significant morbidity.
-The credit could provide proactive care to improve fall prevention, provide more care in the home setting, to reduce hospitalizations, to prevent serious depression, to reduce anxiety, to lessen demoralization, to improve diets, and to reduce the numbers of persons placed in nursing facilities.
-Failure to implement preventative care measures will lead to countless unrealized benefits including reduction in falls, hip fractures and nursing home placements.
+A tax credit could be used to proactively identify early signs of aspiration (breathing food and secretions into the lungs) and urinary tract infections to ‘head off’ significant morbidity.
+The credit could provide proactive care for you to improve fall prevention, provide more care in the home setting, to reduce hospitalizations, to prevent serious depression, to reduce anxiety, to lessen demoralization, to improve diets, and to reduce the numbers of persons placed in nursing facilities.
+Failure to implement preventative care measures could lead to countless unrealized benefits in you including reduction in falls, hip fractures and nursing home placements.

 Why a multidisciplinary approach is better?